idiap/bob/doc/CxxCoreErrorReporting.rst

 irrespectively on the type of compilation.
 There are 3 levels of messages you can choose from:

-* ``info``: This is the most basic level, it informs the user of things which happen inside a method;
+* ``info``: this is the most basic level, it informs the user of things which happen inside a method,
-* ``warning``: Messages of this type inform users of potential problems or problems that have been **correctly** treated by your code and should not be there in the normal code flow;
+* ``warning``: messages of this type inform users of potential problems or problems that have been **correctly** treated by your code and should not be there in the normal code flow, or
-* ``error``: Messages of this type inform users of errors that could not be treated by your code and should not exist in the normal code flow.
+* ``error``: messages of this type inform users of errors that could not be treated by your code and should not exist in the normal code flow.

 Here is some sample C++ code: